Dawn

 The name giraffe was derived from the Arabic zarafah, meaning ‘the one that walks fast’.
 The specific name is from the Greek words kamelos (‘camel’) and pardos (‘leopard’), and the Latin –alis (‘-like’), alluding to its camel-like shape and leopard-like pattern.

-At sunrise, head and neck of a Masai giraffe, subspecies tippelskirchi, are silhouetted against Ol Doinyo Lengai, Lake Natron, northern Tanzania.
+At sunrise, head and neck of a Masai giraffe, subspecies tippelskirchi, are silhouetted against Ol Doinyo Lengai, near Lake Natron.
 This mountain is sacred to the local Masai people.
 (Photo copyright © by Kaj Halberg)

 The cabbage palmetto (Sabal palmetto), also known as blue palmetto, Carolina palmetto, or swamp cabbage, is a palm species, which may reach a height of 20 m.
 It is native to the south-eastern United States and the northern part of the Caribbean, including Cuba and the Bahamas.